hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 Any action or behavior that misrepresents one's contributions to or the results of any scholarly product submitted for credit, evaluation, or dissemination will be considered academic misconduct.
 For example:

 - *Cheating*: Attempting to use materials, information, or aids that have not been authorized by the instructor for academic work.
-- *Collusion*: Unauthorized collaboration with another person in preparing academic assignments offered for credit, and collaboration with another person to violate any section of the rules on academic misconduct.
-Generative AI tools such as ChatGPT are included in the definition of "another person".
+- *Collusion*: Unauthorized collaboration with another person or agent in preparing academic assignments offered for credit, and collaboration with another person to violate any section of the rules on academic misconduct.
+Generative AI tools such as ChatGPT are included in the definition of "another agent".
 - *Dual submission*: Submitting work that has been previously graded, or is being submitted concurrently to more than one course, without authorization from the instructor of the class to which the student wishes to submit.
 (This especially applies to those who are repeating CHEM 128A.)
 - *Plagiarism*: Appropriation of, buying, receiving as a gift, or obtaining by any means material that is attributable in whole or in part to another source without any indication or citation of the source, including words, sentences, ideas, illustrations, structure, computer code, and other expression or media, and presenting that material as one's own academic work being offered for credit or in conjunction with a program, course, or degree requirements.